Historical Note:

 I do think that during Riddle’s 10-year absence from Britain Albus’s investigations were almost certainly tracing Tom’s backtrail regarding matters of more vital interest to himself, which was not Horcruxes.
 It was only after Albus got a look at Tom upon his return to ask for the DADA post, sometime between ’57–’63 that he would have had reason to conclude that Horcruxes had been added to the equation.
 Possibly on Alastor Moody’s suggestion.

-After all, Albus had personally seen the subject of Horcruxes banned at Hogwarts before Tom even showed up to ask about it.
+After all, Albus had personally seen the subject of Horcruxes banned at Hogwarts before Tom even showed up to ask about them.
 Possibly before Tom was even born.
 And by everything we’ve been given to reason from, Tom still managed to create his first one completely off Albus’s radar before he even finished school.

 But when he showed up looking like a melting wax image after spending a decade off the map, Albus must have started wondering what he’d been up to, and just what use he might have put those three valuable and historic artifacts that he had managed to purloin to, before he disappeared from Britain (by that time Albus would have spoken to Morfin Gaunt and known about the missing ring).
 If Albus knew enough about the subject of Horcruxes to get it banned when he wasn’t even Headmaster yet, he probably knows at least as much about them as Tom Riddle.
 From a theoretical standpoint, probably more.